Conteúdo do Curso

 Note

-Initialization is crucial for static data members and it must be done outside the class unless it is also uses const keyword.
+Initialization is crucial for static data members, and it must be done outside the class unless the member also uses the const

 Benefits of using static members